 We’ve all spent time cooling our heels at overcrowded airport gates waiting for delayed flights, sitting on interstates stuck in the snow, or despairing for our sanity at a car rental counter.
 But if you’ve ever tried to get somewhere during the holidays, you know it’s a special kind of crazy—like Steve Martin’s classic travel-hell movie, “Planes, Trains and Automobiles.”

 Today, nearly every aspect of travel is digital—and reliant on data.
-Many companies are finding ways to strategically connect data sources to improve processes, predict outcomes, and make customers’ holiday travel experiences a little less chaotic.
+Many companies are finding ways to strategically connect data sources to improve processes, predict outcomes, and make customers’ summer and holiday travel experiences a little less chaotic.

 Tracking Bags from A to B